tang-shuyuan/HiMT/README.md

 HiMT is a rapid plastid genome assembly tool for HiFi data, which can be used for the assembly of plant mitochondrial, chloroplast, and animal mitochondrial genomes.
 It supports usage on Linux, Windows, and macOS, and can be used through both command line and GUI.

-Find source codes and documentation at (https://github.com/tang-shuyuan/HiMT) Find detailed documentation at (https://www.yuque.com/yuqueyonghuwrgkbo/tonqgq?# 《HiMT》) For any question about SynGAP, please contact 2421496996@qq.com
+Find source codes and documentation at (https://github.com/tang-shuyuan/HiMT) Find detailed documentation at (https://www.yuque.com/yuqueyonghuwrgkbo/tonqgq?#) For any question about SynGAP, please contact 2421496996@qq.com
 ## Installation under Linux
 conda (recommended)